TmsRC/refrigerated-duct/README.md

 2. **Project 2 - Simulation of the heat profile in a mechanical component:** *Awaiting updated version*
 3. **Project 3 - Simulation aided design of a refrigeration system:** *Awaiting updated version*

+**Projects 2 and 3 form a cohesive sequence that is disjointed from Project 1.
+All contents related to these projects will be moved into a separate repository when the projects are updated.**

 ## Español

 Repositorio con los proyectos para el curso de Transferencia de Calor en la Universidad de los Andes.